krobelus/rate-experiments/README.md

 solver's proof contains no unique reason deletion, since we are not aware of a good reason why proofs by current solvers should contain such deletions (apart from some inprocessing techniques).

+As other state-of-the-art checkers, `rate` actually deviates from the specification of DRAT where it is convenient or necessary for competitive performance.
+For example we permit sloppy input, and fail when given $2^{30}$ or more clauses.

 We also support a more powerful clausal proof format, DPR (*delete propagation redundancy*) [@Heule_2017].